dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-creating-direct3d9-content-for-hosting-in-wpf.md

   - "WPF [WPF], creating Direct3D9 content"
   - "Direct3D9 [WPF interoperability], creating Direct3D9 content"
 ms.assetid: 286e98bc-1eaa-4b5e-923d-3490a9cca5fc
+description: Learn how to create Direct3D9 content that is suitable for hosting in a Windows Presentation Foundation (WPF) application.
 ---
 # Walkthrough: Creating Direct3D9 Content for Hosting in WPF
 This walkthrough shows how to create Direct3D9 content that is suitable for hosting in a Windows Presentation Foundation (WPF) application.
 For more information on hosting Direct3D9 content in WPF applications, see [WPF and Direct3D9 Interoperation](wpf-and-direct3d9-interoperation.md).